-With the CARA demarcation permit to retain and manage the existing Pine Trees on the site, Alternative 2a is the most preferred alternative.
+With the CARA demarcation permit to retain and manage the existing pine trees on the site, Alternative 2a is a preferred alternative.

-Consultation with George Municipality, Appendix F1.10.2, confirms that a tree mast where the trees are retained on site is the most preferred alternative.
+Consultation with George Municipality, Appendix F1.10.2, confirms that a tree mast where the trees are retained on site is a highly preferred alternative, indicated by the lowest impact rating (Appendix J2, D).